emodnetseabedhabitats/EUSeaMap_creation/README.md

 R scripts and ArcGIS toolbox to produce a seabed habitat map using the EUSeaMap approach.
+ArcGIS

-A userguide with step-by-step hands-on training is also available .
+The technical guide (guide.pdf) is intended to help the reader learn how to use these tools.